FeverDevJohnny/impactcontroller/README.md

 public Vector3 cameraAngles: This is the rotation, in eulerangles, that your camera is in.
 The default components use this to drive their rotations, so if you want to manipulate their rotation from a custom component, you'll need to use this, or lock the camera and change the transform's rotation manually.

 public Vector3 cameraOrigin: This is the position in local coordinates that determines where the camera's resting position is.
-This is used for viewbobbing, and should be assigned if you're implementing your own viewbobbing system.
+This is used for viewbobbing and should be assigned if you're implementing your own viewbobbing system.

 public float baseFOV: This is the camera's true FOV.
 Assign this to change the camera's zoom correctly.
-Modifying the camera component directly won't do anything. public UnityEvent onStep: This event is invoked whenever the camera dips down during its step event.
+Modifying the camera component directly won't do anything.

+public UnityEvent onStep: This event is invoked whenever the camera dips down during its step event.
 Invoke this event whenever your component should play a step sound or invoke whatever other scripts you connect to it.

-public float cameraSensitivity: This is self explanatory.
-Change this to change how quickly you look around.
+public float cameraSensitivity: Change this to modify how quickly you look around.

 public float screenshakeDecayFactor: This is how quickly screenshake fades away.